Jakub Vrana, whose future once seemed so bright in Washington, starts over in Detroit

 Those who supported Vrana in Washington did not let him go quietly.
 Some Capitals fans took to social media to say their goodbyes and express their displeasure with the trade Monday.
 Capitals veteran T.J.
 Oshie bid his friend farewell on Twitter and later with a text, and Panik — who had been traded multiple times in his career — vowed to help Vrana grasp his new reality in Detroit.

 “I think for him it’s a great opportunity,” Panik said.
 “It’s a new team.
-He can earn any spot he can … he has to get the confidence of the coach, and then he can play even more minutes than he played in Washington.
+He can earn any spot he can. … He has to get the confidence of the coach, and then he can play even more minutes than he played in Washington.
 It’s up to him.”